Jay Curtis: Private life

 Jay still lives in Wales and regularly comperes a number of large scale music concerts and is often seen hosting major events such as the Welsh National Wedding Awards, Wales Hero Awards, and a variety of Fashion Shows for the South Wales Evening Post, and Maxine De Paris.
 He is also the regular stadium announcer for the Scarlets during home fixtures at the BT Sports Arena.

 He also continues to support several charities, and is often seen hosting Race for Life, Rainbow Run events and recently took part in a 13,000 ft charity sky dive in aid of Harry's Fund, set up in memory of 5yr old boy Harry Nye Patterson.
 He also took part in the annual Wales pro celebrity match for Ty Hafan bringing together a team of celebrities and ex-professional sports players.

-More recently his passion for world travel has seen him launch a YouTube Channel and JC Explores brand where his Travel Vlogs have seen him searching for extraordinary experiences around the world including Dubai, Singapore, Hong Kong, Thailand, and more.
+More recently he launched a travel-oriented YouTube Channel and "JC Explores" brand where his travel Vlogs have seen him searching for extraordinary experiences around the world including Dubai, Singapore, Hong Kong, Thailand, and more.
 This work was quickly picked up by travel brands such as Unilad adventure and shared with over 9 million followers.
 However, due to the global pandemic and restrictions to travel, his love of Wales has now become the main focus of his content.
-This opportunity has allowed him to reach a new audience as he continues to discover the hidden history by exploring forgotten, secret and usually inaccessible locations across the country as people have never seen it before.